chrisburnell/chrisburnell.com/src/posts/articles/2013-10-29-ill-scratch-your-back.md

 updated_text: I have revised this technique and its explanation since originally penning this article.
 You can jump to the updated article, <a href="https://chrisburnell.com/article/backscratching-revisited">Backscratching Revisited</a>, or continue reading.
 date: 2013-10-29T00:10:00+0000
 title: I’ll Scratch Your Back, And Mine Too
-lede: I've been playing around with CSS content and attribute selectors recently, and came across a useful trick for styling default elements.
+description: I've been playing around with CSS content and attribute selectors recently, and came across a useful trick for styling default elements.
 tags:
   - css
 banner: ill-scratch-your-back.png